breez/breez-sdk-liquid-docs/src/notifications/setup_nds.md

 This is the same format used when [using webhooks](using_webhooks.md) in the SDK, replacing the `PUSH_TOKEN` with the mobile push token.
-Once the NDS has received such request it will send a push notification to the corresponding device.
+Once the NDS receives such a request it will send a push notification to the corresponding device.

 ## Mobile push token
-Ensure that your mobile application is set up to receive push notifications and can generate a push token.
-This token uniquely identifies the device for push notifications.
+Ensure that your mobile application is set up to receive push notifications and can generate a push token, which uniquely identifies the device for push notifications.
 * For iOS, use [Apple Push Notification Service (APNs)](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns) to get the token.
 * For Android, use [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/manage-tokens) to obtain the token.